Frankfort IL

 The District utilizes the NIFRS reporting standard.
 The National Fire Incident Reporting System (NFIRS) is a reporting standard that fire departments use to uniformly report on the full range of their activities, from fire to Emergency Medical Services (EMS) to equipment involved in the response.

-Below is an interactive map that shows the location of all incidents that the District has responded to for the current year to date. his does not include incidents in which the units were canceled while enroute.
+Below is an interactive map that shows the location of all incidents that the District has responded to for the current year to date.
+This does not include incidents in which the units were canceled while enroute.

 Below is a chart that displays the 15 most common incident types that have been responded to for the current year to date.